dataminer-site/dataminer-site.github.io/docs/sql/functions/lambda.md

 ---

 Lambda functions enable the use of more complex and flexible expressions in queries.
-DuckDB supports several scalar functions that accept lambda functions as parameters in the form `(parameter1, parameter2, ...) -> expression`.
+DataMiner supports several scalar functions that accept lambda functions as parameters in the form `(parameter1, parameter2, ...) -> expression`.
 If the lambda function has only one parameter, then the parentheses can be omitted.
 The parameters can have any names.